 Medieval York grew rich on the wool trade and became England’s second largest city.
 In the 1800s, its train station was the world’s largest.
-Today York’s population is over 200,000.
+Today York’s population is over two hundred thousand.

 Old York is a fun house of a town.
 The floors tilt, the walls sag, the ceilings slant.
 Nothing is plumb.
-The foundations have settled and are still settling, as the centuries-old buildings ride the waves of time.
+The foundations are still settling, as the centuries-old buildings ride the waves of time.